Terms & Conditions of Sales

 When the tenant of a gîte is a company, it must indicate this when requesting a reservation.

-These general rental conditions apply with the following additional specific features:
+These general rental conditions apply with the following additional specificities:

 • Weekly cleaning carried out by us is planned and invoiced upon reservation.